Advantages of Visiting Machu Picchu in the Rainy Season

 Vibrant scenery

-Because it's the rainy season, the flowers are blooming and the grass is bright green.
+Because it's the rainy season, the flowers are blooming and the grass is BRIGHT lush green.
 You'll see fields of flowers of many different colors everywhere.
 If you do any of the hikes within Machu Picchu, you will be pleasantly surprised to see many flowers along the trails.

 Waterfalls are everywhere